General Resources

 Submit a Grievance

-Students should categorize grievances on the online web portal (linked) accurately for streamlined processing.
-Additional guidance on what is defined by each grievance category can be found in the Definitions and Terms section, as well as a flowchart describing the grievance submission and review process at the end of this document.
+Students should categorize grievances on the online web portal accurately for streamlined processing.
+Additional guidance on what is defined by each grievance category can be found in the Definitions and Terms section.
 The online grievance portal is fully accessible for students with disabilities.
 If you require an alternative format, please contact the Grievance Liaison for assistance.
 Key grievance categories include:

 - Academic Integrity (e.g., plagiarism, academic dishonesty)